Derecho a reparar | REPAREU: proyecto de investigación

 mision

-REPAREU is the acronym for the research project “The Right to Repair: Legal Incentives and Potential Barriers to Sustainable Consumption” (PID2023-151559OB-I00), funded by the Spanish Ministry of Science, Innovation and Universities.
+REPAREU is the acronym for the research project “The Right to Repair: Legal Incentives and Potential Barriers to Sustainable Consumption” (PID2023-151559OB-I00).
+It is funded by the Spanish Ministry of Science, Innovation and Universities.

 Derecho a reparar | REPAREU